jitsedesmet/thesis/README.md

 ## Using shapes

-To test our implemntation, we will use [SolidBench.js](https://github.com/SolidBench/SolidBench.js).
+To test our implementation, we will use [SolidBench.js](https://github.com/SolidBench/SolidBench.js).
 Shape descriptions for each object can be found [here](https://github.com/jitsedesmet/SolidBench.js/blob/feat/add-shapes/shape-descriptions.ttl).